David Farkas: Theatre/TV/Film

 During this time, David also started pursuing more television and film roles.
 His first part was in the daytime soap, The Bold and the Beautiful.
 He would go on later to have a recurring principal role on Passions, and a principal role on The Young and the Restless.
-His film debut as David A. Farkas came when he was cast in Flightplan (2005), starring Jody Foster.
+His film debut as David A. Farkas came when he was cast in Flightplan (2005), starring Jodie Foster.
 He then played Chad in the suspense film Dark Mirror (2007), starring Lisa Vidal.
-He also had roles on Ghost Whisperer, Perception, NCIS: Los Angeles, All My Children, General Hospital, Wicked Wicked Games, and Criminal Minds.Criminal Minds Season 10 Spoilers, Christianity Daily Currently in production, David plays Sgt.
+He also had roles on Ghost Whisperer, Perception, NCIS: Los Angeles, All My Children, General Hospital, Wicked Wicked Games, and Criminal Minds.
+Currently in production, David plays Sgt.
 Eddie Bracket in Fatal Crossroads, a film which depicts the Malmedy massacre during WWII.
 In the Coaching Corner segment 'Filming Fatal Crossroads,' Director R.J.
 Adams documents some behind the scenes footage of the making of the film.

 Music

 David and his wife Brittany Farkas released their debut album, Smilin', on December 5, 2016.
 Meredith Schneider from Impose Magazine called their debut album an 'Emotionally turbulent and fun work of art,' and New Jersey Stage Magazine writers Rich and Laura Lynch said David and Brittany 'aim to uplift and their first effort will leave you smiling, that's for sure.'

 Their second album, Our America, was released in 2018 and features the single 'First Lullaby.'
 Our America also 'features the single, 'Grace', a christian based song that the couple wrote about trust and faith.'